 - Chip Method: Players can use poker chips or a similar kind of marker to keep track of the

 score.
 Players give the winning player one chip for each hearts card they have.
 (Ex.
 If David has three hearts,

 Jane has four, Mark has five, and Carrie has just one, Carrie wins the game and the other players give her a

 total of 12 chips.)
-If there is a tie for the least number of hearts, the number of chips the others have to pay
+If there is a tie for the fewest number of hearts cards, the number of chips the others have to pay

-is divided between them.
+is divided between the tied winners.
 (Ex.
 If Carrie and Mark each have two hearts at the end of the hand, and David has five

 and Jane has four, the 9 chips that David and Jane have to pay are divided between Carrie and Mark.)
 Sometimes